Interaction of functional brain networks is formed by k-clique percolation in the human structural connectome: Results

+Network destruction also occurs later when compared to random edge removal in decomposition.
+During inverse decomposition, the cluster growth dynamics mirror those in connectomes; the earlier addition of heavy edges due to random selection leads to slide faster cluster volume recovery.
+Additionally, we explored another connection characteristic, the edge clustering coefficient, which represents the proportion of potential triangles associated with each edge, ranging from $0$ to $1$ \cite{valba2022} (Fig.~\ref{fig7}c-d).
+While the critical thresholds and the dynamics of network destruction and restoration differ due to variations in the weight distributions across network edges, the effect related to sustainability to decomposition is consistent for both model weights.
+It suggests that edge confidence and edge clustering coefficient serve as reliable indicators of a connection's importance in maintaining the integrity of clique communities.
+This relationship becomes pronounced in higher-order clique structures, showing the complex relationship between local network properties and global community organization.

-In the decomposition process, subnetworks retain their relative share until the onset of critical collapse, when only the most common connections remain and the network loses connectivity (\ref{fig6}a).
-The threshold for the onset of critical destruction of subnetworks lies in the range at which $k=3..4$-clique percolation clusters disintegrate in individual connectomes and random graphs with the same density.
+During the decomposition process, subnetworks retain their relative share until the onset of critical collapse, when only the most common connections remain and the network loses connectivity (Fig.~\ref{fig8}a).
+The threshold for the onset of critical destruction of subnetworks is in the range at which $k=3$-$4$-clique percolation clusters disintegrate in individual connectomes and random graphs of equivalent density.
+This finding demonstrates the robustness of functional subnetworks up to a critical point.

-The edge confidence distribution differs for internal and external connections of subnetworks (\ref{fig6}b-h).
-There are more external connections with a small edge confidence, i.e. more individual edges, and their number typically decreases with edge confidence increasing for all subnetworks except visual.
-The distribution of internal connections by edge confidence is more uniform for all subnetworks, except for the visual.
-In the visual subnetwork, the number of internal connections with a large edge confidence significantly exceeds the number of external connections.
-For the DMN subnetwork, the edge confidence distribution for internal connections is also slightly shifted with the domination of more common edges.
-Let us recall that the number of external connections exceeds the number of internal ones for all subnetworks except the visual one (\ref{fig5}g).
+\paragraph{Structural connections of interaction between functional subnetworks are more diverse and individual than internal ones.}

+Functional subnetworks differ significantly not only in the number of external and internal connections but also in their characteristic edge confidence distributions (Fig.~\ref{fig8}b-h).
+The peak in the distribution of edge confidence in connectomes in the domain of the most individual connections turns out to be formed by external connections of subnetworks.
+Internal connections are more evenly distributed by the edge confidence parameter, showing a greater commonality in the internal structure of functional subnetworks in comparison with the individual diversity of their external connections.
+The \emph{visual} subnetwork stands out as the only one with more internal than external connections, with its internal connections showing a bias towards higher edge confidence values (Fig.~\ref{fig8}d).
+This may reflect the specialized and highly integrated nature of visual processing in the brain \cite{bullmore2009complex}.